mh610creative/mh610creative.github.io/README.md

 * IMGUR WEB HOSTING
 <!-- VS CODE, COMMAND LINE, GITHUB, WHATS THE LIMIT ON TECH USED?? -->

-## INSTALLATION INSTRUCTIONS
+### INSTALLATION INSTRUCTIONS

 Please visit INSERT WEBSITE LINK HERE to access the platform.

-## USER STORIES
+### USER STORIES

 >Everyone’s obsessed with their **23andMe**, but I’m *obsessed with GIFs*.
-It would be so cool to know what my >DNA looks like, but with GIFs, and I'd share the results with my family and friends for a laugh.
+It would be so cool to know what my DNA looks like, but with GIFs, and I'd share the results with my family and friends for a laugh.
-- Danielle
+> - Danielle

 >Almost anything I can’t post to social media or text to friends is irrelevant.
-It would be way better if I >could share my DNA in a catchy way.
-If I could text my friends my DNA in GIFs for instance, they would tell >their friends, and then, everyone would want to use it.
+It would be way better if I could share my DNA in a catchy way.
+If I could text my friends my DNA in GIFs for instance, they would tell their friends, and then, everyone would want to use it.
-- Courtney
+> - Courtney

  <!--WIREFRAMES?  -->